How to Get From Barcelona Airport to the City Centre

 The free shuttle bus from Terminal 1 to Terminal 2

 As you leave the baggage reclaim, walk straight ahead so that you pass between the taxi ramp and the Go Natural snack bar.
-You will then see a sign which guides you to the ramps down to the buses.
-For the shuttle bus, it is best to take the ramp down to the right (just before the Europcar car rental desk).
+You will then see a sign guiding you to the ramps and the buses.
+It is best to take the ramp to the right (just before the Europcar car rental desk) for the shuttle bus.

 Train tickets can be purchased from the machines on the right-hand side as you enter the station.
 The machines accept credit cards or cash (Euros).